PiotrWarchol/NLP-Final-Prject/README.md

 # NLP-Final-Prject
 This is a sentiment analysis of Legend of Zelda Ocarina of Time reviews.
-I am figureing out how to upload big files to github.
+I am figuring out how to upload big files to github.